Home Remedies and Natural Cures

-In addition to being a rich natural protein source, spirulina provides the following nutrients:
+In addition to being a rich natural protein source, it provides the following nutrients:

 • Trace elements